anitaokoh/technical_side_projects/README.md

 ### Model Building and emotion mapping
 - The enviroment and data download is done using the `download.py` file.
 All data used are saved in the folder called `data`.
 All libraries used are stored in `requirement.txt`file
 - In order to get more training data, the `training.csv` and `test.csv` in the image folder was merged into one file  using the `merge_data.py`.
-This result table has 50000 rows and two columns( text and label) consisting of 50% each positive and negative ground labels
+This result table has 50000 rows and two columns( text and label) consisting of 50% each positive and negative ground labels.
+Source data can be found in kaggle [here](https://www.kaggle.com/datasets/thedevastator/imdb-large-movie-review-dataset-binary-sentiment)
 - The model used for the text sentiment is TextBlob library.
 Using the `text_blob_sent.py` , all rows were ran resulting to producing the negative and positive scores of each text
 - The evaluation of the textblob sentiments and the building/saving of the kmeans model was captured in the `building_model_and_evaluation.ipynb` notebook
 - All model and emotion mapping files are saved in the folder called `model`